rmsk2/Hello_Foenix256_Jr/README.md

 you can use the official emulator available [here](https://github.com/Trinity-11/FoenixIDE) which now boots into a BASIC prompt.

-**Note:** The math coprocessor addresses differ between the F256 Jr. (in factory condition as of March 2023) and the F256 K (as bought in October 2023).
+**Note:** The math coprocessor addresses differ between the F256 Jr. (in factory condition as of March 2023 having FPGA version RC08) and the F256 K (as bought in October 2023).
 This repo uses the F256 K addresses as a default.
-You have to change the value of `MUL_RES_CO_PROC` from `$DE10` to `$DE04` in the files `hires_base.asm` and `txtio.asm` when building for a F256 Jr. in factory condition.
+You have to change the value of `MUL_RES_CO_PROC` from `$DE10` to `$DE04` in the files `hires_base.asm` and `txtio.asm` when building for an F256 Jr. with an FPGA version below RC10.
 Additionally the file `api.asm`, which defines the kernel interface, has been updated to a newer version.
 When building for an original F256 Jr. you may have to use the version of `api.asm` which was current when your system was released.
-I assume it is possible to update the F256 Jr. to the same state as the F256 K but I have not updated my machine yet.
+It is possible to update the F256 Jr. to the same state as the F256 K but I have not updated my machine yet.

 ## Hardware setup